 Sunburned eyes will heal without intervention in most cases, in the same way your body heals a normal burn.
 The risk of permanent damage is low, but with small children, three days of pain can feel like a lifetime.
 An extreme sunburn to the eyes might require a trip to the doctor.

 Protect your child’s eyes as soon as possible.
 Sunglasses and swim goggles with UV coating are more effective at blocking damaging rays than wearing hats or staying in the shade.
 Frogglez goggles provide total UV protection in and out of the water for the entire time you’re outside.
 Frogglez goggles are also impact-resistant.
 They are designed to protect your child’s eyes if struck by an object or during a fall.
 It’s like having the benefit of protective eyewear and sunglasses.

 No matter how much you slather on the SPF to protect your child’s skin, their eyes are vulnerable to UV damage.
+Every parent would invest in their child’s health and safety.
+Why would you leave eye safety out of the picture?
 Always remember to have your children wear adequate eye protection that blocks UV rays like Frogglez goggles.